-Note 36 : Events after the Balance Sheet Date
+Note 36: Events after the Balance Sheet date

-The Board of Directors has recommended dividend of ₹ 2.50 (Previous Year of ₹ 2.50) per equity shares aggregating ₹ 264.90 Lakhs (Previous Year of ₹ 264.90 Lakhs) for the financial year ended 31st March, 2022 and same is subject to the approval of shareholders at the ensuring Annual General Meeting.
+The Board of Directors has recommended dividend of Rs.
+2.50 (previous year of Rs.
+2.50) per equity share aggregating Rs.
+264.90 lakhs (previous year of Rs.
+264.90 lakhs) including dividend distribution tax of Rs.
+NIL (previous year of Rs.
+NIL) for the financial year ended 31st March, 2023 and same is subject to the approval of shareholders at the ensuring Annual General Meeting.

-Note 37 : Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006
+Note 37: Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006

-Based on the information received by the Company from "suppliers" regarding their status under the Micro, Small and Medium Enterprises Development Act, 2006 ("MSMED Act, 2006"), there are no suppliers covered under this Act hence, disclosures as required under MSMED Act, 2006 has not been given.
+Based on the information received by the Company from "suppliers" regarding their status under the Micro, Small and Medium Enterprises Development Act, 2006 ("MSMED Act 2006"), there are no suppliers covered under this Act hence, disclosures as required under MSMED Act 2006 has not been given.